friggstad/grade-summarizer-403/README.md

 * \<project-score\> OPTIONAL:
 Only for 403 students.
 Given as a score between 0.0 and 15.0.
 If not provided, a value of 0.0 will be used by default.

+### Known Issues
+* Sometimes reports a problem as "LATE" for problems submitted close to the deadline.
+  * SOLUTION: Go to your Kattis profile and change your preferred timezone to "America/Edmonton".
+You might also have to switch to a different timezone first, then switch back to Edmonton time.